 - Client Machine: The name of the computer from which the user is connected

 - Date: The date and time the connection was opened

 The list of connections is initially sorted by Session ID, but it can be sorted by any of the properties by clicking the appropriate column heading at the top of the list.
 You can also filter the list by typing a user name in the User Name text box, or by typing a machine name in the Client Machine text box.

 The total number of connections is shown in the bottom left corner.

 Clicking the Refresh button updates the list with the most current connection details.

-- Start ArcMap or ArcCatalog and connect to the geodatabase as the geodatabase administrator.
+- Start ArcMap or ArcCatalog and connect to the geodatabase as the sde user.